Global site tag (gtag.js) - Google Analytics Google tag (gtag.js) Global site tag (gtag.js) - Google Analytics Google tag (gtag.js)

 Management Of Guns, Carbines, Rifles Can Be Challenging

-A common request is for a system to manage dangerous items, which usually includes firearms - pistols, carbines, rifles, but can sometimes include other weapons.
+A common request is for a system to manage dangerous items, which includes firearms - pistols, carbines, rifles, but can sometimes include other weapons.
 Over the years we have installed many systems for managing weapons safely, and they generally fall into two categories based on the activity level.

 Forensic Crime Lab, Training Establishments Case